overhide/overhide/README.md

 ## [overhide.js](docs/overhide.js.md)

+> The *overhide.js* library is currently being shaped into a *minimally viable product* before first release.
+There is a [subset of features planned](docs/mvp.md) to be released.

 This [overhide.js JavaScript client library](docs/overhide.js.md) provides the client implementation of the [*overhide* APIs](#broker-api).
 [The library](docs/overhide.js.md) benefits app/service developers in the standard ways.

 By convention [this library](docs/overhide.js.md) is to be provided in the global context via an `overhide` object.

 ## overhide.c

+> The *overhide.c* library is on a back-burner pending *minimally viable product* release of other components.

 The *overhide.c* linkable client library provides the client implementation of the [*overhide* APIs](#broker-api) externalized as *C* calls.
 The library doesn't provide widgets such as the [keybiner](#secrets-and-the-keybiner) or abstraction of [*wallets*](docs/glossary.md#wallet), but smooths out broker interaction with a plethora of languages--C/C++, Golang, Python, etc.; the world is not just JavaScript and peaches.